Lincoln’s Tomb

 DESCRIPTION

-There is about a 1/4 acre of green grass with Oak trees lining the grassy area located just in front of Lincoln Plaza.
-A bronze bust of Abraham is in front of this plaza, a piece of art work done in honor of his tomb by the same artist, Borglum, who carved the faces of the presidents into the mountain at Mount Rushmore.
+About a quarter acre of grass with oak trees lines the area just in front of Lincoln Plaza.
+A bronze bust of Abraham is in front of this plaza, a piece of art work done in his honor by the same artist, Borglum, who carved the faces of the presidents into the mountain at Mount Rushmore.

-In the center of this granite terrace there is another centered granite shelf above the terrace where the visitor sees a life-sized, bronze statute of Abraham Lincoln; holding a copy of his famous Emancipation Proclamation that set all slaves free.
+In the center of and above the terrace there is a centered granite shelf where the visitor sees a life-sized, bronze statute of Lincoln, holding a copy of his famous Emancipation Proclamation.

 His days as a ranger in the Indian Wars are depicted by a very young Abe on a horse.
-Another statue has him riding a horse, depicting a lawyer who went from town to town to represent his clients.
-Another statue depicts him as a LegislativevRepresentative..
-Finally, there is a statue of him as President, sitting in his chair; the same pose that the statue in the Lincoln Memorial has, but created a few years before.
+Another statue, again showing him on a horse, depicts him as a traveling lawyer going from town to town to represent his clients.
+Another statue depicts him as a Legislative Representative.
+Finally, there is a statue of him as President, sitting in his chair, in the same pose as the statue in the Lincoln Memorial, though it was created a few years before.

 Finally, the visitor arrives at the semi-circular Lincoln family burial chamber.
-In the middle of this vault, underneath the obelisk sits a gigantic red marble stone sarcophagus with just a simple inscription carved into its face: Abraham Lincoln: 1809-1865.
-Lincoln’s remains are ten feet below this red stone sarcophagus protected from grave robbers and bad ones.
+In the middle of this vault, underneath the obelisk, sits a gigantic red marble stone sarcophagus with a simple inscription carved into its face: Abraham Lincoln: 1809-1865.
+Lincoln’s remains are ten feet below this red stone sarcophagus protected from grave robbers and ill-intentioned visitors.

-The appropriate flags are arranged behind it and beside it.
-One group of flags were from the states where Lincoln’s ancestors lived.
-A second group of flags are from states where Lincoln himself had lived.
+The appropriate flags are arranged behind and beside it.
+One group of flags are from the states where Lincoln’s ancestors lived.
+A second group are from states where Lincoln himself lived.
 The Presidential flag can be found just right of the red stone.
-Also, on the opposite wall are the crypts of Lincoln’s wife and three of his sons; Eddie, Willie and Tad.
+On the opposite wall are the crypts of Lincoln’s wife and three of his sons: Eddie, Willie and Tad.

 Lincoln’s eldest, Robert was buried at Arlington Cemetery because his wife wanted him to be remembered for his own contributions.
 Robert’s son, Abraham, died in Europe from Sepsis at the age of 18.
 He was temporarily laid to rest in the Lincoln Tomb and stayed there until Robert Lincoln died at the age of 82.
 When Robert was buried at Arlington, his son’s body was moved to Arlington to be with his family plot with his father and later his mother.